 Where we live matters for our health and wellbeing.
 The physical conditions of our homes and neighborhoods affects everything from our respiratory and behavior health to our obesity, physical safety, and mental health.
 Research documents how substandard homes and apartments can increase the risk of lead exposure and toxicity, exacerbate respiratory diseases such as asthma resulting from poor indoor air quality, and increase the risk of injuries resulting from unsafe housing conditions.
 It can also adversely affect the health of other residents living and working in the neighborhood.
-In particular neighborhoods, crime and economic disinvestment associated with high concentrations of substandard housing and neighborhood blight can negatively impact mental health outcomes, may contribute to chronic stress among residents, and may create significant barriers to adopting healthy lifestyle behaviors such as healthy eating and physical activity.
+Crime and economic disinvestment associated with high concentrations of substandard housing and neighborhood blight can negatively impact mental health outcomes, may contribute to chronic stress among residents, and may create significant barriers to adopting healthy lifestyle behaviors such as healthy eating and physical activity.

-Local government housing code enforcement (HCE) programs are one of the most commonly available interventions that communities use to address substandard housing.
+Local government housing code enforcement (HCE) programs are one of the most common interventions for addressing substandard housing and neighborhood decline.
 HCE involves the inspection, investigation, and enforcement of state and local housing codes.
-As the first responders to substandard, blighted properties, HCE inspectors can take a range of informal as well as formal legal and administrative actions that encourage property owners -and sometimes tenants- to make repairs, remove mold, clean-up trash, etc. and bring their properties and homes up to code.
+As the first responders to substandard, blighted properties, HCE inspectors can take a range of legal and administrative actions that can encourage or require property owners and managers to bring their properties and homes up to code.
 However, most housing and community development policies and programs seek to improve conditions, markets, and neighborhoods without focusing on the health impacts of their actions.

-Memphis ranks high on recent indicators of socio-economic distress, and many Memphis residents live at or below the poverty line.
+Memphis ranks high on socio-economic indicators of distress as many Memphis residents live at or below the poverty line.
 Memphis also has a substantial problem with substandard housing and vacant, blighted properties and is undergoing a major transformation of its housing code enforcement and blight-fighting efforts with the release and endorsement of the nation’s first neighborhood blight elimination charter.